ThibaultDucray/Roland-GP8-TouchOSC-Layout/README.md

 # Other files
 I also gave you the main code sections writen in Lua, used to encode the Sysex messages.
 Not interesting for users, but good reference for developers, if needed.

-# MIDI messages to control the layout
+# MIDI messages on channel 5 to control the layout

 I have to explain things here.
 Everything inside the GP8 can be controled via MIDI, but mainly with Sysex messages, except preset changes which use Program Change messages.
 The Roland Sysex messages are hard to create, and the majority of MIDI controlers cannot handle them.